uploadtigris/Cloud-Engineering/Linux/00_SettingUpEnvironment.md

-# Setting up the Linux environmetn
+# Setting up the Linux environment

 I need to make sure the libvirt service is running
 ```